OOrreeooss/MetallicTinkering/README.md

 Requires the 1.20.1 version of Json Things (Only on CurseForge Sadly).

 Any suggestions or requests can go into the issues tab.

+If you can translate this into other languages it would be greatly appreciated.